andreamariotti83/candy-grid-system/README.md

 </body>
 ```

-You can also choose to have different values, depending on the resolution
+You can also choose different values, depending on the pixel resolution.
 * **grid-** : For all resolutions
 * **grid-xs-** : Only for mobile `@media (max-width: 767px)`
 * **grid-sm-** : `@media (min-width: 768px)`